17 Mar An Update on Our Response to The Circumstances Surrounding COVID-19

 The entire team at RMHC CTX has been working tirelessly as the COVID-19 situation has evolved in Central Texas.
 We appreciate the patience and understanding of our community and network as we work through our operations plan keeping our focus on the well-being of the families we serve (most of whom have children with compromised immune systems).
 As a member of our generous community of supporters, we would like to share the following updates about our community engagement:

 - At this time we are asking all prospective meal providers to consider purchasing an individually portioned meal to be delivered from a restaurant.
-A full calendar of upcoming meal dates is available here.
+Please contact Andrew Mack at firstname.lastname@example.org to schedule a meal delivery.
 Alternatively, any community member can make a donation, which can help cover the cost of a meal and provide other comforts of home.
 We look forward to welcoming outside meal provider groups in the future.

 - We have suspended all individual volunteer shifts in the Ronald McDonald House, in Ronald McDonald Family Rooms, and for the Happy Wheels Carts until further notice.
 We do, however, have ways you can volunteer from home.

 - We welcome your support and need it more than ever!
-We do request that all donated items are sent through a delivery service such as Amazon – our wish lists can be found here.
+We do request that all donated items are provided through contactless delivery or sent through a delivery service such as Amazon – our wish lists can be found here.

-- Starlight Affair has been postponed to August 29th, and are currently making modifications to plans for Bandana Ball, which is still scheduled for September 19th.
+- Starlight Affair 2021 is scheduled for June 5th and we are currently making plans for Bandana Ball in September.
 The RMHC CTX website will continue to be updated as we confirm details related to these events.

 RMHC CTX has also made the following changes to our program operations in order to protect guest families and their hospitalized children.